Will I have to reverse park during the driving test? | LTrent Driving School

 Reverse Park into a Car Parking Bay

-Reverse Parallel Parking in the Road
+Reverse Parallel Parking on the Road

 Complete Your Reverse Parking Test Successfully